DajosPatryk/Template-NodeJS-SecureAPI/README.md

 # Example Restful-API in Node.js
 This is a basic template/example for a restful API server developed in Node.js backend 🌱<br/>
-I kept env variables and secrets on GitHub for testing purposes 📐✏️👷‍♀️<br/>

 ## Technology used
 - **Express.js** - framework